Menthalion/FateProvidence/README.md

 ## Stunts

 ### Stunt families

-Because of narrative license, there is no direct relationship between stunts and skills / approaches like in Fate Condensed.
-This adds more flexibility in skill use, but demands a defined narrative scope for them.
+There is no direct relationship between stunts and skills / approaches in F&P like in Fate Condensed.
+This adds more flexibility in skill use, but demands stunts to have a defined narrative scope.

-F&P uses Fate Core [stunt families](https://fate-srd.com/fate-core/building-stunts#stunt-families) for this: every stunt needs to be part of a family to define their scope.
-A stunt family cannot be invoked, and does not grant bonusses itself.
+F&P uses Fate Core [stunt families](https://fate-srd.com/fate-core/building-stunts#stunt-families) for this: every stunt must be part of a family.
+The stunt family grants narrative license, but cannot be invoked and does not grant bonusses.

 Aspects can not be used as a skill family, since aspects loss or change would conflict with stunt development.
 Aspects are also encouraged to be combinations, while stunt families should be very broad but distinct entities.
-Stunt families can mirror partial aspects to apply stunts to.
+Stunt families can mirror distinct partial aspects.

 > Brian the Monster Slaying Accountant has narrative license to use his skill ranks when Monster Slaying or Accounting.
-When he wants to add a stunt that has to do with Accounting, he needs to create a stunt family for it first.
+When the player wants to add an Accounting based stunt to the character, he needs to create an Accounting stunt family first.

 #### Stunt family limit tracker

 Stunt families can have a point tracker to limit the use of specific skills belonging to the family.
-The description of these skills should include the limit cost per use.
-The limit tracker should have a capacity and contain a description of the consequences when filled up, as well as how points can be replenished.
+The description of these skills should include the point cost per use.
+The tracker should contain a description of the consequences when filled up, as well as how points can be replenished.

 ### Broad stunts

 Broad stunts give a +1 bonus on actions within a specified scope that covers a sixth of the family scope at most.
-Broad skill bonuses do not stack with bonus-granting skills or other broad stunts.
+Broad skill bonuses do not stack with more specific bonus-granting skills or other broad stunts.

 ### Rule-changing stunts